Is your house so drafty that it feels like a haunted old castle? There are some “little” reasons for this big problem.

 Cold air gets sucked in through the foundation

 As heat rises, it creates a pressure vacuum that sucks cold air in from cracks and gaps at the foundation.
 For every unit of heated air that goes out of the house, a new unit of outside (cold!) air is drawn in.

-And there it is—the giant vacuum effect that makes your house feel cold and drafty.
+And there it is—the giant vacuum effect (aka the stack effect) that makes your house feel cold and drafty.

 Yes, your home should keep the warm air inside—but it probably doesn’t.
 (Read on.)